LATEST COVID GUIDANCE – September 2022

 If a child has mild symptoms such as a runny nose or a slight cough but are otherwise well, they should continue to go to school.

-From today children and young people aged 18 and under who have a positive COVID test will be advised to stay at home and avoid contact with other people for three days.
+Children and young people aged 18 and under who have a positive COVID test will be advised to stay at home and avoid contact with other people for 3 days, plus the day they test positive.
+Children can return to school after this without testing, except if they are unwell and have a high temperature (at least 37.7°).

 Children and young people who usually go to school, college or childcare and who live with someone who has a positive COVID-19 test result should continue to attend as normal.